jeffwidman/bitbucket-issue-migration/README.md

 * The Github repository can be owned by either an individual or an organization.

+* In addition to normal label migration, this script also creates Github labels that map to the Bitbucket issue type (bug, task, etc).
+If you don't want these, just delete the new Github labels post-migration.

-2. The maximum allowable size per individual issue is 1MB.
+* The maximum allowable size per individual issue is 1MB.
 This limit is imposed by Github's
 [Import API](https://gist.github.com/jonmagic/5282384165e0f86ef105).